 - The spinner design also helps when you’re carrying the backpack on your shoulders, as the wheels won’t stick into your back.

-- Designed with business travelers in mind, due to its range compartments and the padded laptop sleeve, which is a welcome addition.
+- Designed with business travelers in mind, due to its range of compartments and the padded laptop sleeve, which is a welcome addition.

 - A combination of spinner wheel design and considerable width means it’s a bulky backpack to carry on your shoulders, and noticeable if carrying through large crowds or through tight spaces.